trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 ---
 license: CC BY-SA
-title: Feeding and Overfeeding
 title_de: Füttern und Überfüttern
 created: 1620752738850
+author: Mareike Vennen
+short_desc_de: Wer (über)füttert im Zoo?
+date_end: 1960-12-31T11:00:00.000Z
+published: false
+title: Feeding and Overfeeding
 updated: 1640548684007
 id: dfe31be6-b21f-496f-af23-70f225c0616c
-author: Mareike Vennen
 translators:
-  translator_de_en: Lucy Gasser
+  translator_de_en: ""
 desc: When an elephant died at Berlin Zoo in 1960, the diagnosis was death from overfeeding by zoo visitors.
 This triggered a controversial debate about the proper feeding of zoo animals — a question that goes back to the founding of